bettyrjc/design-system/README.md

     └── buttons

 # how to run project
 - npm run start
 - npm run storybook

 # how deploy project to vercel

-if you make a change:

 - npm run build-storybook
 - git add files
 - git commit -m 'message commit'
 - git push origin branch

 ## visit link
 [Link vercel] ('https://design-system-git-main-betty-jimenezs-projects.vercel.app/')

-# improve (También agrega las mejoras que se pueden hacer pero ya no pudiste.)
+# IMPROVE (También agrega las mejoras que se pueden hacer pero ya no pudiste.)

 - scroll smooth to up when is already selected one to see its new position
 - state should be in parent element not in child ✅